Core focus

 Delivering measurable outcomes for clients & HQ

-Clear strategic alignment, reliable execution, and transparent communication—advancing the US office and the group’s core sectors (fashion, health, supply chain) across the Americas.
+Together, these priorities advance the US office and the group’s core sectors (fashion, health, and supply chain) across the Americas.

 Collaboration